-A pressure test is always required for a new pressure system before use or an existing pressure system after repair or alteration to ensure the following:
+A pressure test of pipes is always required for a new pressure piping system before use or an existing pressurized system after repair or alteration to ensure the following:

 - Reliability of operation

 - Also, the last physical quality test in the fabrication process

 Subsequent to repairs and heat treatment and prior to the initial operation or commissioning of any plant it has to be ensured that there is no evidence of leakage by Pressure Testing.
 As the main aim of performing pressure testing in piping systems is to ensure leak tightness, it is also known as the leak test of piping.

 When to Perform a Pressure Test/Leak Test in Piping?

 As per the governing code, a pressure test has to be performed on the piping system after all hot works have been completed on a certain piping system.
 Here the term hot work means everything related to welding or post-weld heat treatment (PWHT).
 PWHT also has the potential of degrading the mechanical properties of piping, in case not addressed properly.
 And this is the reason why the code calls for NDT after the PWHT operation.

 In case after carrying out pressure testing, some modification has to be made requiring hot work, which calls for a retest as per code.
 Here code specifies that the minor repairs/modifications may be waived off provided adequate measures have been taken to ensure sound construction.
 Now this decision as to which repairs or modifications may be waived off should be taken very carefully.
 Normally, the maximum extent of repairs not requiring retesting shall be the tack welding of any piping support or pad.
 Anything else shall be done following a retest.